RRemelgado/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/index.md

 # Data Dirt and Data Draughts
 ## Connecting Communities to Cultivate the Environmental Data Ecosystem

-!!!
-Success "Provocative question"

-    What gaps/biases are present in environmental data sets that are critical for assessing adaptation and resilence, and how can we address them?
+> What gaps/biases are present in environmental data sets that are critical for assessing adaptation and resilence, and how can we address them?

 ### Our Approach